rremple/intervalidus/readme.md

   .set(intervalAt(Color.Red) -> "I like this too")
 println(thoughtsByColor)
 ```
-This associates our thoughts with color-based intervals rather than a wavelength-based intervals, with the following
+This associates our thoughts with color-based intervals rather than wavelength-based intervals, with the following
 output.
 ```text
 | Violet ..
 Green                | Yellow ..
 Orange               | Red ..
 Red                     |